-Traceability is critical to proving compliance during an audit.
-It also supports impact analysis and risk management.
+Traceability is also critical to proving compliance during an audit.
+And it supports impact analysis and risk management.
 Learn everything about traceability — from who needs it to how to create various types of matrices.

 How Important is Requirements Management?

-Finding and Using the Best Requirements Management Tools
+Finding and Using the Best Requirements Management Tool

 If you’re wondering if you need to upgrade your current requirements management tool or process, review these 10 Signs You’ve Outgrown Your Requirements Management Tool.
 By upgrading your requirements management tool or process, you may be able to save a lot of time and money.